-- Simple definition of health. - World Health Organisation (WHO) definition a state of complete physical, mental and social well-being.
+- World Health Organisation (WHO) definition of health a state of complete physical, mental and social well-being.

 - Physical well-being;

-- all body systems work well,
+- o all body systems work well,

-- free from injuries and illnesses,
+- o free from injuries and illnesses,

 - able to carry out everyday physical tasks.

 - Mental well-being;

-- able to cope with stress,
+- o able to cope with stress,

-- can control emotions,
+- o can control emotions.

 - feel good about yourself.

 - Social well-being;

-- have essential human needs, food, clothing and shelter,
+- o have essential human needs, food, clothing and shelter,

 - have friendship and support,

 - have some value in society,

-- able to mix with others.
+- o able to mix with others.

 - Health and fitness;

-- need for a healthy lifestyle,
+- o need for a healthy lifestyle,

-- need to eat a balanced diet,
+- o need to eat a balanced diet,

-- need to take regular exercise,
+- o need to take regular exercise,

-- need to avoid drugs and pollution.
+- o need to avoid drugs and pollution.